zengelan/eks-workshop/content/080_cleanup/eksctl.md

 can be deleted.
 The total process will take approximately 15 minutes, and can be monitored via the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home)
 {{% /notice %}}

+We will clean out the rest of the resources after the lab fininshes.